Faces from the War Memorial

 * Two hundred lost their lives within sight of Stornoway Harbour, when their transport, H.M.Y.
 Iolaire, foundered on the Beasts of Holm on 1 January 1919.

-The list of villages are arranged by parish on the right of the site.
 The following sources were employed to compile this list:

 * Loyal Lewis Roll of Honour 1914-1918, Stornoway Gazette, 1921